TomJensWilliams/html-commentary-project/Articles/Article1.md

 <!-- Section 1.12 should probably just be mentioned in passing, but I should check out the resources. -->

 ## Common Infrastructure
+In the words of the Living Document itself, this section contains "the conformance classes, algorithms, definitions, and the common underpinnings of the rest of the specification."
+It is composed of seven sub-sections, which differ greatly in length.
+The first sub-section is very large, and it goes through many terms, explaining what is mean by them in this document, as well as adding commentary on the relatd topics.
+The second sub-section, by contrast, is only three lines long, and it defines two policy controlled features.The third subsection explores the useable data types and rules for their use, and the fourth sub-section discusses URLs and rules around their use.
+The fifth, sixth, and seventh subsection of the Common Infrastructure section discuss convetions around fetching data, multiple acceptable ways of interfacing with the DOM, and safely passing structured data, respectively.

 ## Sematics, Structure, And APIs of HTML documents